LuisArmando-TestCoder/LuisArmando-TestCoder/README.md

 I 💘 create ***3D*** for the ***Web***

 And believe on the impact of web builders, and dream on the impact of cross device 3D website builders.

-We humans, need to optimize our interactions with massive amounts of information
+We need to optimize our interactions with massive amounts of information.

 ## More About 🧔 👈